ashokkarale/assistmAIgicCodedAgent/README.md

 1. **Multilingual Email Handling**
    - Accepts customer emails in any language.
-   - Automatically translates incoming emails to a processing language (e.g., English).
+   - Automatically translates incoming emails to a processing language (e.g., English, Marathi, Hindi).
-   - Replies are generated and translated back into the customer's original language for seamless communication.
+   - Replies are generated and translated back into the customer's original language for seamless and personalize communication.

 2. **Order ID Extraction & Validation**
    - Parses email content to extract an 8-digit order ID.